 A Novice's Guide to the Internet Engineering Task Force

-The current version of this web page can always be found at http://www.ietf.org/tao.html; that page can also be retrieved protected by TLS.
-To contribute to this document or to discuss its content, please join the "tao-discuss" mailing list.
+The current version of this web page can always be found at [https://www.ietf.org/tao.html].
+To contribute to this document or to discuss its content, please join the "tao-discuss" mailing list [https://www.ietf.org/mailman/listinfo/tao-discuss].
 A history of the major versions of the Tao can be found here.
-This particular version was created on 2012-11-02.
+This particular version was created on 2018-11-08.

 This web page is in English.
 There is a list of translations of the Tao of the IETF.

-Since its early years, attendance at Internet Engineering Task Force (IETF) face-to-face meetings has grown phenomenally.
-Many of the attendees are new to the IETF at each meeting, and many of those go on to become regular attendees.
-When the meetings were smaller, it was relatively easy for a newcomer to get into the swing of things.
+Since its early years, participation in the Internet Engineering Task Force (IETF) has grown phenomenally.
+In-person attendance at face-to-face meetings is now averaging between 1000 and 1400 participants [https://datatracker.ietf.org/stats/meeting/overview/].
+Many of the attendees are new to the IETF at each meeting, and many of those go on to become regular participants.
+When the IETF was smaller, it was relatively easy for a newcomer to adjust.
 Today, however, a newcomer meets many more new people, some previously known only as the authors of documents or thought-provoking email messages.

 This document describes many aspects of the IETF, with the goal of explaining to newcomers how the IETF works.
-This will give them a warm, fuzzy feeling and enable them to make the meeting and the Working Group discussions more productive for everyone.
-This document started out fairly short, but expanded over time in response to suggestions from IETF novices about what more they would have wanted to know before attending their first face-to-face meeting or becoming active in their first Working Group.
+This will enable them to make meetings and the Working Group discussions more productive for everyone.
+This document started out fairly short, but expanded over time in response to suggestions from IETF newcomers about what more they would have wanted to know before attending their first face-to-face meeting or becoming active in their first Working Group.

 The IETF is always in a state of change.
 Although the principles in this document are expected to remain largely the same over time, practical details may well have changed by the time you read it; for example, a web-based tool may have replaced an email address for requesting some sort of action.

 Many types of IETF documentation are mentioned in the Tao, from BCPs to RFCs and STDs.
-BCPs make recommendations for Best Current Practices in the Internet; RFCs are the IETF's main technical documentation series, politely known as "Requests for Comments"; and STDs are RFCs identified as "standards".
-Actually, all three types of documents are RFCs; see Section 6 for more information.
+The IETF publishes its technical documentation as RFCs, politely known as "Requests for Comments"; and STDs are RFCs identified as "standards".
+BCPs are the community's best current think about Best Current Practices in the Internet and are also RFCs; All three types of documents are in the RFC document series; see Section 6 for more information.

 This web page is a continuation of the series of the "Tao of the IETF" RFCs.
-See [RFC6722] for an explanation of how the last RFC in that series became this web page.
-This web-based version of the Tao is based on [RFC4677], was co-authored with Susan Harris.
+See RFC 6722 for an explanation of how the last RFC in that series became this web page.
+This web-based version of the Tao is based on RFC 4677, was co-authored by Paul Hoffman and Susan Harris.
 The original version of this document, published in 1994, was written by Gary Malkin.